Musings from a book store

 I guess the thing I’m getting at is that it felt weird being in this establishment that juggled such a variety of subjects without conflict: Christianity, Islam, and Agnosticism all on the same shelf; zodiac signs and spirit literature next to the science and history section; etc. I really didn’t know what to think.
 This store seems like the model citizen of embracing the totality of knowledge humanity had accumulated without any conflict, a sort of pluralistic utopia.

-I also came across an interesting novel by Marcy Roach: Six Feet Over.
+I also came across an intriguing novel by Marcy Roach: Six Feet Over.
 According to a few internet searches, it seems that in the book she concludes that science mostly concludes the consciousness dies after death but some phenomena (I.e. Near Desth Experiences) remain unexplained.
-How should I react to this information?
+I’m sure that religious explanations are not really covered but,

 1 Like